Nith567/FILWPAgent/README.md

    - If relevant content is found in Tableland Database via onChain SQL AI operated engine search without using centralized database, users can pay the creator's specified amount (in USDFC) by approving to smartContract and calling 'PurchaseAccess'.
    - After calls to smart contract on Filecoin Network to access the full content and happily receive the content according to user query.
    - Payment and access are handled onChain with smart contracts, ensuring transparency.

+**IMPORTANT**
+-> IPFS hash is stored publicly in Tableland, but its hosted on Pinata's private gateway.
+Only our Agent has access to fetch and serve this content securely.

 ## Future Plans
 - Our WordPress plugin is currently in the approval queue (position #402) on the official WordPress plugin directory.